ThuyTTTN/regex/gist-template.md

 # Regex

 ## Summary
 Regex, also known as regular expressions, are patterns used to match character combinations in strings.
-It is useful in extracting information from any text.
+It is useful in extracting information from any text when it is included in a code or search algorithms.

 ## Table of Contents